-The variable of Fossil fuel consumption (FFCP) has a p-value equal to 0.06 which is less than 0.1.
-This implies that FFCP is significant at the level of 10 percent, and it shows that if growth rate of consumptions of fossil fuels such as Coal, oil, and natural gas increases then carbon dioxide growth rate increases by 0.69 units.
-Whereas if rate of plantation (variable Forest) has a p-value equal to 0.04 which is also lower than 0.10 which means at the significant level of 10 percent if Forest increases then it would result a decrease of 64.49 units in the carbon dioxide growth rate.
+The variable of Fossil fuel consumption (FFCP) has a p-value equal to 0.06, which is less than 0.1.
+This implies that FFCP is significant at the 10 percent level, and it indicates that if the growth rate of consumption of fossil fuels, such as Coal, oil, and natural gas, increases, then the carbon dioxide growth rate increases by 0.69 units.
+Whereas if the rate of plantation (variable Forest) has a p-value equal to 0.04, which is also lower than 0.10, which means at the significant level of 10 percent, if Forest increases, then it would result in a decrease of 64.49 units in the carbon dioxide growth rate.
 GDP also affects the carbon dioxide growth rate.
-Our analysis shows that if GDP increases then carbon dioxide growth rate also increases by 0.06 units at the significant level of 5 percent.
-Pollution and trade have a positive effect on carbon dioxide growth rate at the significant level of 10 percent and 5 percent respectively.
-When Pollution and trade increases then carbon dioxide growth rate also increases by 14.37 and 1.03 units respectively.
-Lastly, if rate of consumption of renewable energy sources (RECP) increases then carbon dioxide growth rate decreases by 0.68 units at the significant level of 5 percent because p-value of RECP is 0.01 which is less than the threshold of 0.05.
+Our analysis shows that if GDP increases, then carbon dioxide growth rate also increases by 0.06 units at the significant level of 5 percent.
+Pollution and trade have a positive effect on carbon dioxide growth rate at the significant level of 10 percent and 5 percent, respectively.
+When Pollution and trade increase, then the carbon dioxide growth rate also increases by 14.37 and 1.03 units, respectively.
+Lastly, if the rate of consumption of renewable energy sources (RECP) increases, then the carbon dioxide growth rate decreases by 0.68 units at the significant level of 5 percent because the p-value of RECP is 0.01, which is less than the threshold of 0.05.

-The ARDL model helps us understand how various factors influence the amount of CO_2 in Pakistan's atmosphere.
-Consider CO_2 to be the undesirable byproduct of burning coal, oil, and gas.
-When we burn these things for energy, we emit CO_2 into the atmosphere, which is bad for the environment.
-The model tells us that 97 percent of the time, the amount of CO_2 in the air is explained by things like how much energy we consume and other variables.
-One major factor influencing CO_2 levels is the fuels we use for energy, such as coal, oil, and gas.
-When we utilize more of these, CO_2 levels rise.
-However, planting additional trees (known as forestation) can reduce CO_2 levels.
-Trees are nature's cleansers, taking up CO_2 and purifying the air for us.
-So, planting more trees helps to reduce CO_2 levels in the air.
+The ARDL model helps us understand how various factors influence the amount of CO2 in Pakistan's atmosphere.
+Consider CO2 to be the undesirable byproduct of burning coal, oil, and gas.
+When we burn these things for energy, we emit CO2 into the atmosphere, which is bad for the environment.
+The model indicates that 97 percent of the time, the amount of CO2 in the air is explained by factors such as the amount of energy we consume and other variables.
+One major factor influencing CO2 levels is the fuels we use for energy, such as coal, oil, and gas.
+When we utilize more of these, CO2 levels rise.
+However, planting additional trees (known as forestation) can reduce CO2 levels.
+Trees are nature's cleansers, taking up CO2 and purifying the air for us.
+So, planting more trees helps to reduce CO2 levels in the air.

 Another factor influencing CO2 levels is a country's gross domestic product (GDP).
 When a country's GDP rises, it usually signifies that people are purchasing and utilizing more goods, which often takes energy and might result in greater CO2 emissions.
 So, as GDP rises, so may CO2 levels.
 Then there is pollution and trade.
 Pollution occurs when dangerous substances enter the air, such as smoke from factories or exhaust from cars.
 When there is more pollution, CO2 levels rise.
 Trade occurs when countries buy and sell goods with one another.
-When trade increases, more commodities are produced and shipped, which can result in more CO2 being released into the atmosphere.
+When trade increases, more commodities are produced and shipped, which can result in increased CO2 emissions into the atmosphere.
 But there's some good news: adopting more renewable energy sources, such as wind or solar power, can help cut CO2 emissions.
 When we use more renewable energy, we are generating cleaner power that emits less CO2 into the atmosphere.
-So, according to the model, using more renewable energy can help to reduce CO2 levels.
-Understanding how these factors influence CO2 levels is critical for making decisions about how we use energy and protect the environment.
+According to the model, using more renewable energy can help reduce CO2 levels.
+Understanding how these factors affect CO2 levels is crucial for informed decisions about energy use and environmental protection.
 By planting more trees, using cleaner energy sources, and being careful of our pollution and trade, we can contribute to a healthy planet with cleaner air for everyone to breathe.